greenelab/deep-review/sections/04_study.md

 [@doi:10.1371/journal.pcbi.1005324 @doi:10.1093/bioinformatics/btu791
 @doi:10.1073/pnas.0805923106 @doi:10.1371/journal.pone.0028766].

-Protein secondary structure can exhibit three different states (alpha helix, beta strand, and loop regions) or eight finer-grained states.
-Q3 and Q8 accuracy pertain to 3-state or 8-state predictions, respectively.
-Several groups [@doi:10.1371/journal.pone.0032235 @doi:10.1109/TCBB.2014.2343960
+One can represent protein secondary structure with three different states (alpha helix, beta strand, and loop regions) or eight finer-grained states.
+Accuracy of a three-state prediction is called Q3, and accuracy of an 8-state prediction is called Q8.
+Several groups
+[@doi:10.1371/journal.pone.0032235 @doi:10.1109/TCBB.2014.2343960
 @doi:10.1038/srep11476] initiated the application of deep learning to protein secondary structure prediction but were unable to achieve significant